envasetechnologies/.github/README.md

 ### Inputs
 - default-shell: Uses `bash` but can be overwritten to use `pwsh` in windows.
 - registry: The artifactory registry to use.
 The default points to the Envase registry that can be used as single source of packages.
-- access-token: Access token to use for authentication.
-This parameter has a result that reads `secrets.ART_TOKEN` but is exposed as backdoor in case it needs to be overwritten.

 ### Example